 Becoming a senior design sponsor is rewarding for both you and the student team.
-A sponsorship is an opportunity to work with students who can analyze your proposal and provide a valuable solution.
+Sponsorship is an opportunity to work with students who can analyze your proposal and provide a valuable solution.

 Throughout the semester students communicate with presentations, reports, and emails or conference calls.
-You will receive the final project report, copies of any software files and physical prototypes.
+You will receive the final project report.
 You’re also a stakeholder who has input in the student team’s evaluation.

 To help you better understand, We have provided guidelines on what to expect from your student team.
 We have also listed what we want to see from you, our sponsor.
 So explore some of our past senior design projects and we look forward to working with you soon.

 All donations will be used to support multiple projects in the ISE senior design program.
 No goods, services, or deliverables (including intellectual property) have been offered, nor are they expected, in return for this contribution.
 Financial contributions for senior design project sponsorships should be designated to the ISE Senior Design Fund through the NC State Engineering Foundation.

 You should always expect best effort, good communications, and professionalism from your student team.
 They will be under the mentorship of an ISE faculty member throughout the semester.
 The project will begin with the student team’s project proposal.

 Communication is the cornerstone of any successful team project.
 So, the student team will contact the sponsor on a regular basis.
 Interim reports and updates are a part of the communication process